“I am Joseph! Is my father still alive?”

 - 45:12 Joseph then said, “Look at me.
 You can see for yourself that everything I’m telling you is true.
 All of you see it, including my brother Benjamin.
 I am your brother.

-- 45:13 Go and tell my father everything you have seen here in Egypt.
+- 45:13 Go tell my father about my honored position here, and about everything else you’ve seen here in Egypt.
 Give him the wonderful news.
 Hurry and bring my father down here.”

 - 45:14 Tears flowing, Joseph fell into the arms of Benjamin.
 They held tight to each other, both crying.